 Chatbots have no emotions, unlike their human counterparts.
 Bots are mechanical and cannot be trusted to handle customer interactions in certain situations.
 Machines most often fail to empathize with customers who may be feeling a range of emotions.
 This is why a large percentage of customers opt-out of speaking to Chatbots altogether.

 It’s a no-brainer that most customers choose to contact customer service executives to resolve their service-related concerns and issues.
-The experience that connects a human agent with a customer translates into exceptional CX.
-Listed below are 3 significant ways in which agents prove to be indispensable to CX.
+The experience that connects a human agent with a customer translates into exceptional customer support.
+Listed below are 3 significant ways in which agents prove to be indispensable to customer support.

 - Effective and Interactive Communication Skills